TOWN HALL MEETING

 QPR (QUESTION, PERSUADE, REFER)

-Some weeks ago on a snowy winter evening, I, along with eight other Weber County Mayors, attended QPR Training at the library in Ogden Valley.
+I have had the opportunity on two occasions to attend QPR Training and am looking forward to attending another session.
 QPR Training, like CPR, helps us to save lives.
 QPR is suicide prevention training.
-The training, we received, was expertly taught by the Weber County Sheriff’s Office.
-I was very impressed with the training and felt that it was important to make it available to the residents of our community.
-I came away from the training with a better understanding of how to recognize someone who is contemplating suicide, what questions to ask and "not ask" and how to get them the needed help.
+This training is expertly taught by the Weber County Sheriff’s Office.
+I have been very impressed with this valuable training and feel it is important to make it available again to all residents of our community.
+Those attending the training will gain a better understanding of how to recognize someone who is contemplating suicide, what questions to ask and “not ask” and how to get them the needed help.
 Suicide is all around us.
 People of all ages are having struggles with life and are considering suicide.
-Our police officers are dealing with it on a regular basis, often three to four times a week.
+Our police officers are dealing with it on a regular basis, often several times a week.
 It is estimated that deputies from the county sheriff’s office deal with at least one call a day.
-It is a problem that is real and is all around us.
-The following is an invitation from Deputy Mike Aschinger, who will be a major part of the training planned for April 13th.
+It is a problem that is real and is present in all walks of life.
+The following is an invitation from Deputy Mike Aschinger, who will be a major part of the training planned for October 25th:

 QPR = Suicide Prevention

-Join us for an amazing meeting on Thursday, April 13th at 7:00 P.M. at the Riverdale Senior Center, 4433 S 900 W in Riverdale.
+Join us for an amazing meeting on Thursday, October 25th at 6:00 p.m. at the Riverdale Senior Center, 4433 S. 900 W. in Riverdale.
 QUESTION-PERSUADE-REFER…you can save a life.
 Please join us.
 The training will last approximately 1 ½ hours.

 Deputy Mike Aschinger